Chaser324/XCOM2-GotchaAgain/GotchaAgain/GotchaAgain/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------
 !
 Changelog                                                                                                            !
 ------------------------------------------------------------------------------------------------------------------------
+v1.41 (WOTC):
+- Added indicator for moving to a tile targeted by the Hunter's Mark skill.
+- Fixed overwatch triggered indicator to follow WotC behavior where overwatch can trigger on the final tile of the move path.

 v1.40 (WOTC):
 - Renamed to "WOTCGotchaAgain" to try to avoid CTD issues seen when XCOM 2 launcher loads pre-WOTC version of Gotcha Again.
 Ignore any warnings this may cause when loading a save game.